10 plants that are toxic to your pet - BC SPCA

 Additional name: Rose-Bay

-A popular plant belonging to the Apocynaceae family, Oleander contains toxic cardiac glycosides which can cause drooling, abdominal pain, diarrhea, colic, depression, and even death when ingested.
+A popular plant belonging to the Apocynaceae family, Oleander contains toxic cardiac glycosides which can cause drooling, abdominal pain, diarrhea, colic, depression, along with abnormal functioning of the heart and can even lead to death if ingested.

 The toxic garden plant nerium Oleander apocynaceae